 Queenstown and Wanaka are famous for their Ski Fields which are open from Mid-June to Mid-October.
 Over the 2017 Queenstown Ski Season, the town is home to major events like the Winter Festival, NZ Gay Ski Week, Burton NZ Open and the Winter Games.
-With winter sports being such a huge part of Queenstown culture we've put together everything you need to know, from where to hire equipments, how much the different slopes cost and the pros and cons of choosing whether to ski or snowboard!
+With winter sports being such a huge part of Queenstown culture we’ve put together everything you need to know, from where to hire equipment, how much the different slopes cost and the pros and cons of choosing whether to ski or snowboard!

 - There are 4 major ski fields within two hours of Queenstown.

 - In Queenstown there are numerous rental and transport companies that you can just walk into for all your clothing and gear rental.
 For season passes to the mountains, you need to purchase before April for the best deals.

 - NZ Ski owns the Remarkables and Coronet Peak so a season pass with them will allow you access to both mountains.
 You can rent equipment up the mountain, but many choose to do this from town before you get there.